lsst-sims/MW-Flare/lsst_sims/README.md

 through `amplitude_from_fwhm_energy` and plotting the resulting distribution of amplitudes versus the actual amplitudes reported in the data.
 These plots will be found in `plots/amplitude_plot.png` after running `validate_amplitude.py`.

+The entire process as described above is validated by `validate_end_to_end.py`.
+This script simulates flares on a `mid active` star (like GJ 1243) covering a duration of time equal to the total duration of time covered by the Hawley et al. 2014 data.
+These simulated flares are then run through `duration_from_energy` and `amplitude_from_duration_energy`.
+The resulting distributions of amplitude, energy, and duration are plotted against the actual datain `plots/end_to_end_1D.png` and `plots/end_to_end_2D.png`.

+At this point, `light_curve_from_class` has all of the information it needs to create a flaring light curve from the star in the Johnson u band.